-All scenarios, with the exception of the Cap Scenario, include the Border Rivers WSP rules as described in the companion Model Build report.
+All scenarios, with the exception of the CAP Scenario, include the Gwydir WSP rules as described in the companion Model Build report.

-- The Cap Scenario includes changes to supplementary access rules and Pindari stimulus allowance as was detailed in Section 3.2.1. - The proposed floodplain harvesting accounting rules are included in the two scenarios which test the impact of these rules; i.e. the Valley Scale Compliance Scenario and the Individual Impacts Scenario.
+- The Cap Scenario includes changes to a range of water management rules, including supplementary access rules, environmental flow rules, and allocation rules. - The proposed floodplain harvesting accounting rules are included in the two scenarios which test the impact of these rules, i.e. the Valley Scale Compliance Scenario and the Individual Impact Scenario.